 You could try to offer such foods like cereal with milk, peanut butter bread, bananas, nuts, honey, eggs, cheese or crackers before their bedtime.
 But bear in mind not to overfeed your child before bed, because it may cause them to have trouble sleeping and it may also lead to more nighttime trips to the bathroom.

 7. Be firm and decisive

-If you have decided that its time for bed, making sure that we do not allow their excuses distract bedtime may help in reducing the bedtime battles.
-For example, stopping by and allowing them to play with every toy that they walk pass, on their way to their bedroom, may cause them to be more frustrated to leave their “fun activities” and to go to bed.
+If you have decided that it is time for bed, making sure that we do not allow their excuses to distract bedtime may help in reducing the bedtime battles.
+For example, stopping by and allowing them to play with every toy that they walk past, on their way to their bedroom, may cause them to be more frustrated to leave their “fun activities” and to go to bed.

 There is a need for us to find a balance between the need to comfort them as they fight bedtime, and being firm that it is time for bed.
 If you have set a rule and allowed him to have a sip of water or to read two bedtime stories, then stick to it.
 You can gently remind them that this was what they agreed before bedtime.
 If they would like more stories or play, we can do it tomorrow night.

 While it is all right for our child to not fall asleep immediately, it is good to let him know that it is important to stay in bed.
 One of the most commonly used phrases in my motherhood journey is “stay in bed”.
 If your child does get out of his bed after you have emphasized to remain in bed, it is best to walk him back to his room and onto the bed with minimal engagement and eye contact.